eatsu/plasmoid-spacer-as-pager/README.md

 - Supports both flexible and fixed sizes.
 - Navigation can wrap around.
-- You can left-click/middle-click/right-click to show
+- You can left-click/middle-click/right-click the spacer to:
-  Desktop/Overview/Desktop Grid/Present Windows or run any command.
+  - Peek at Desktop
+  - Show Overview
+  - Show Desktop Grid
+  - Show Present Windows
+  - Run Command

 ## Known issue